We now have so many ways to manage our money and keep track of what’s going in and out of our accounts, in addition to contactless payments.

 - Get familiar with your credit rating – there are a lot of benefits to maintaining a healthy credit score.
 It’s also crucial that you’re aware if yours needs a bit of TLC so you can plan your finances to take this into account.

 - Use tools to help keep you on track – tools like ClearScore (via Equifax) can help you check and understand your credit rating.
 All three major credit providers have their own option for this if you want a more comprehensive look - Experian (CreditExpert) and TransUnion (Credit Karma).
-You can check your credit score for free (for life) with CredAbility.
+You can check your credit score for free (for life) with our member-only platform, CredAbility.

 There are also a wide range of free budgeting apps available (i.e. Money Dashboard, Emma and Cleo) which can help you keep on top of your finances.